 I’ll also note that in the shortest MLB season of all time, this exercise is even more subject to the vagaries of random chance.
 Making predictions at the best of times is fraught with peril.
 Doing so for barely a third of a standard season with multiple additional complications for estimating talent – like opt-outs and positive tests – adds layers of difficulty that we could do without.
 I’ll still consider whether this season was ‘harder’ to predict than normal, but add a few extra grains of salt to any conclusions you might draw.

 A quick recap of how this works for the new reader.
-For each of the sets of predictions and projections that featured in our preseason analysis, the mean absolute error (MAE) and root mean squared error (RMSE) has been calculated.
+For each of the sets of predictions and projections, the mean absolute error (MAE) and root mean squared error (RMSE) has been calculated.
 MAE is the average difference between the predicted total and the actual, while RMSE is the square root of the average of the squares of all the differences.
 RMSE gives greater weight to large errors because they are squared, so if you think bigger misses should be punished more heavily, this is the more relevant number.

 PECOTA (PEC): The Baseball Prospectus projected win totals based on their in-house projection system.

 FanGraphs (FG): The FanGraphs Depth Charts projected totals, which are a combination of the Steamer and ZiPS projection systems, with an additional playing time adjustment applied by FanGraphs staff.

 FiveThirtyEight (538): Site projections from FiveThirtyEight.com, based on their Elo rating system.

 Banished to the Pen writers (BttP): Predictions from each of our writers from our season preview series.

 Effectively Wild guests (EW): Predictions from each of Effectively Wild‘s team preview podcast guests.